 The Codex Atlanticus 221v-b depicts a diagram with a set of consecutive circles.
 Each crescent has the same area as the central circle.
-Utilised by the likes of Fresnel and March, this geometric technique has been applied in various fields including architecture and civil engineering.
+Utilised by the likes of Fresnel and March, this geometric technique has been applied in multiple spheres such as architecture and civil engineering.

 library(fmap)